work7z/LafTools/README.md

 The name of this project is inspired by 'Laffin' At Life', a classic country song from 1987 by Chet Atkins that has a special place in the author's heart.

 Whether we are studying or working, we should all face life with a positive attitude, just 'Laffin' At Life'.

 Hopefully it will make your daily tasks easier, reducing the need for overtime and helping you maintain a healthy work-life balance.

-Work hard, play hard.

 # 🪪 License